Background Gradient for Hero Section

 ob_start();

-Step 2: Set PHP Headers for CSV Export
+Step 2: Set Proper CSV Headers

 // Set PHP headers for CSV output.